biancakendall29/w07_server_side_project/README.md

 ## Technical Measures
 We would like to complete the battle functionality where you can pick or choose a Pokemon's ability when they in a battle which would be similar to the video game itself.

-Some Pokemon do not have just one attribute type but two so we wanted to implement two enums into a variable then implement a dereived query to select the pokemon of a certain attribute type, for example, finding a water type pokemon.
+Some Pokemon do not have just one attribute type but two so we wanted to implement two enums into a variable then implement a derived query to select the pokemon of a certain attribute type, for example, finding a water type pokemon.
 However, this deemed to be more complex than what we initially thought.

-# Acknowldegements
+# Acknowledegements
 A massive thanks to the [BNTA](https://techacademy.brightnetwork.co.uk/) team, and especially to our trainers [Richard](https://github.com/biancakendall29/w07_server_side_project#summary) and [Anna](https://github.com/biancakendall29/w07_server_side_project#summary)!